Detective Chimp: New Justice

 In the New Justice era, Bobo becomes a central part of a new mystical team called Justice League Dark.
 This is led by Wonder Woman, and includes but is not limited to, John Constantine, Zatanna, Doctor Fate, Man-Bat, and Swamp Thing.
-Bobo loses his friend the Blue Devil to mystical purists.
+Bobo loses his friend Blue Devil to mystical purists.

 Dawn of DC

-In Knight Terrors, Detective Chimp and several other members of Justice League Dark are cursed by Insomnia and temporarily trapped in his Nightmare Realm.
+In the Knight Terrors storyline, Detective Chimp and several other members of Justice League Dark fall victim to the spells of Insomnia, becoming trapped in his Knightmare Realm.
+Remaining awake through the chaos, Zatanna and Robotman team up to defend the unconscious Wonder Woman and Detective Chimp from Insomnia's forces.

-In The New Golden Age, Detective Chimp, Doctor Fate, and Deadman investigate Hauhet, the new guiding force of the Helmet of Fate, and help the Justice Society of America battle Per Degaton.
+In the series "The New Golden Age", Detective Chimp accompanies Doctor Fate in looking for Deadman to see if he can help them understand Hauhet, the new guiding force of the Helmet of Fate.
+When a Huntress from a possible future arrives in the present day, she encounters Doctor Fate, Detective Chimp, and Deadman.
+After Huntress relays her background and prior encounter with Per Degaton, Detective Chimp, and Deadman plan to take the snow globe in Huntress' possession to Madame Xanadu to get answers.
+Xanadu informs Detective Chimp and Deadman that they have to get the snow globe back to Huntress, or else Degaton will kill her.

 Powers and abilities

 Detective Chimp possesses no unusual physical abilities, save the level of agility and physical strength that comes with being a chimpanzee with human knowledge of movement and tools.
 He is capable of conversing with all animals, regardless of origin, in their own language, including all spoken and written human languages.
 He is also one of the most highly skilled investigators in the world, with detective skills rivaling those of Ralph Dibny and Batman.
 Bobo has an Intelligence Quotient estimated to be higher than 98 percent of the adult (human) population, as evidenced by his Mensa membership and his ability to decode the long-unsolved Voynich manuscript.
 Detective Chimp's hyper-intelligence has shown to have its downsides however as he has claimed it is difficult for him to concentrate without the help of alcohol to focus his mind.
-For a brief time, Detective Chimp also had additional sense-expanding powers granted by the Helmet of Fate.
+For a brief time, Detective Chimp had additional sense-expanding powers granted by the Helmet of Fate.